 The No Good Terrible Very Bad Day?!

-Think of a bad dinner as less calories you consumed so you are one step closer to your weight loss goal, or the fact that the kids stopped screaming to laugh at you while you were getting the ticket, perhaps you running late allowed you to help someone in need along the way… There is always joy in the journey, every single day we just have to look for it….
+Think of a bad dinner as fewer calories you consumed so you are one step closer to your weight loss goal, or the fact that the kids stopped screaming to laugh at you while you were getting the ticket, perhaps you running late allowed you to help someone in need along the way.
+There is always joy in the journey, every single day we just have to look for it.

 This post contains affiliate links, meaning by clicking on these links and purchasing a product, we receive a small commission at no extra cost to you.
 If you choose to support our blog in this way we would be very grateful!
 For more details visit our disclosure page.